johanna-einsiedler/covid-19-air-pollution/README.md

 ### Model Evaluation - Lockdown Model
 To evaluate the model performance of the lockdown model we again perform cross validation with a 3 day time periods as test sets.

+### Post Lockdown Period
+We further use the *pre-LD model* and the *LD model* to predict the period after the lockdown.
+These estimates can be used to infer how much a city has gone 'back to normal'.

+### Predict 2019
+Using the *LD-model* we make 'predictions' for the whole year of 2019, thus it can be estimated how air pollution levels would have changed if the city had been under lockdown for a whole year.

+## Plots
+The outputs of all this scripts can be visualised using the [Plots](Plots.ipynb) script.